- Request data, including all headers, cookies, POST data;

 When the target is completely unresponsive and returns no data, only request data is included in total traffic.

 The traffic logs are updated every 15 minutes.

-Such calculation may be imprecise, as it only displays the size of the site's content.
-If you wish to get accurate data, you would need to measure the sizes of the request and response headers, request body (if one was sent) and cookies as well.
+Such calculation may be imprecise as it only displays the size of the site's content.
+If you wish to get accurate data, you need to measure the sizes of the request and response headers, request body (if one was sent), and cookies.

 You can view your data usage in our dashboard under Traffic Usage table.